SpaceX returns to space and nails re-entry landing

 After being involuntarily grounded for over four months, SpaceX returned to space Saturday and nailed the rocket's re-entry landing on a drone ship in the Pacific.

-Elon Musk's spaceflight company launched 10 satellites for wireless company Iridium aboard one of its Falcon 9 rockets, which lifted off from Vandenberg Air Force Base in California.
+Elon Musk's spaceflight company successfully started its mission to carry 10 satellites for wireless company Iridium into space aboard one of its Falcon 9 rockets, which lifted off from Vandenberg Air Force Base in California.

 About 10 minutes after launch, the first stage of the rocket successfully returned and landed on a drone ship called "Just Read the Instructions."
 Video of the landing from a SpaceX webcast captured the entire descent, in which the Falcon 9 touched down nearly dead center on its landing pad target.